6 Healthy Dinners to Sleep Better

-If it’s hard for you to sleep at night and you tend to wake up after not sleeping well, we suggest that before you resort to natural remedies or medication, try to include foods with relaxing properties in your dinner.
+If it's hard for you to sleep at night and you tend to wake up after not sleeping well, we suggest that you try to include foods with relaxing properties in your dinner, before resorting to natural remedies or medication.

 In this article, we will suggest some simple, delicious and healthy dinners that will help you fight insomnia naturally and healthily.

-Proceed like any leafy green vegetable, like algae or spinach.
+Proceed like any leafy green vegetable, such as algae or spinach.
 You can combine it with a little bit of potato or oats to give it a creamier texture.

-Interestingly enough, you can also make lettuce infusions and drink them a little before going to bed.
+Interestingly enough, you can also make lettuce infusions and drink them before going to bed.

-In the recipe above, we suggested oats to add to your soup.
+In the recipe above, we suggested adding oats to your soup.
 This grain is not only very nutritious but also helps you regulate your nervous system.
 It contains a substance called avenin, which has sedative properties.
-Oats are also rich in B vitamins, magnesium, and Omega 3 fatty acids.
+Oats are also rich in B vitamins, magnesium and Omega 3 fatty acids.

-We suggest combining it with pumpkin in this simple recipe, a vegetable that will help you keep your glucose levels regular for several hours, which will contribute to continuous rest.
+We suggest combining them with pumpkin in this simple recipe, a vegetable that will help you keep your glucose levels regular for several hours, which will contribute to continuous rest.

 You can make a stir-fry with a little bit of oil and add pieces of pumpkin and any other vegetables.
 Boil it with oats for 15 minutes.

-The best way to keep the doctor away is by eating an apple a day, as the saying goes.
+The best way to keep the doctor away is by eating an apple a day.
 If you cannot do it during the day, nighttime is a good time to eat this fruit.
-Alternatively, it is not suggested to eat other fruit because they make sleep difficult because of their acidity or sweetness.
+Furthermore, it’s not suggested to eat other fruits because they make sleep difficult due to their acidity or sweetness.

 Apple is a neutral and beneficial fruit for the liver, which is why we can include it in any other meal throughout the day.